 - 3 cloves garlic

-- 1/4 tsp cayenne pepper if you don't like spicy food omit this
+- ¼ teaspoon cayenne pepper if you don't like spicy food omit this

 - 1 pepper in adobo sauce – remove the seeds the pepper is optional, this will make the sauce extra spicy, if you use it make sure to remove the seeds Note: Don't add this if you don't like really spicy food.

-- 1 tbsp cornstarch plus 1/4 cup (60 ml) water - mixed together in a small cup until dissolved
+- 1 tablespoon cornstarch plus ¼ cup (60 ml) water - mixed together in a small cup until dissolved

 Instructions